tensorflow/tfjs-tsne/README.md

 Creates and returns a TSNE optimizer.

 - `data` must be a Rank 2 tensor.
 Shape is [numPoints, dataPointDimensions]
-- `config` is an optinal object with the following params (all are optional):
+- `config` is an optional object with the following params (all are optional):
   - perplexity: number — defaults to 18.
 Max value is defined by hardware limitations.
   - verbose: boolean — defaults to false
   - exaggeration: number — defaults to 4